f/omelette/README.md

 }).init()
 ```

-Now you will be able to use your completion as tree.
+Now, you will be able to use your completion as tree.

 <img src="https://raw.github.com/f/omelette/master/resources/omelette-tree-new.gif?v1" width="640">